chelseanbr/between-the-lines-hotels/README.md

     │       └── predict.html
     ├── keras_lstm.py
     ├── preprocess.py
-    ├── tokenizer*.pickle (multiple)
+    ├── tokenizer*.pickle (3 files)
     └── scrapers
         └── tripadvisor_scraper*.py (10 files)
 ```
 ### File Descriptions and Instructions for Use:
+1. README&#46;md is the file you are reading
+2. eda&#46;ipynb is a jupyter notebook that contains my exploratory data analysis (EDA)
+* In it, I loaded data into a pandas dataframe from either multiple CSV files contained in multiple folders or a single CSV file and then created data visualizations after understanding and processing the data
-* The src folder contains all python modules.
+3. The src folder contains all python modules
+* eda&#46;py contains the helper functions used for plotting in my EDA notebook (eda.ipynb)
+* The flask_app folder contains all code to run my web app
+  * app&#46;py runs the web app
+  * The static folder
+  * The templates folder contain the layout of the web app home page (jumbotron.html), and prediction page (predict.html)
-  1. Inside, the scrapers folder contains 10 tripadvisor_scraper*.py modules that can be run to scrape Tripadvisor hotel reviews.
-Each module contains different links to scrape from and the output of the modules are CSV files, one per hotel/link.
+4. The scrapers folder contains 10 tripadvisor_scraper*.py modules that can be run to scrape Tripadvisor hotel reviews
+ * Each module contains many links, each corresponding to a different hotel, to scrape from and the output of the modules are CSV files, one per link/hotel
-* The jupyter notebook eda.ipynb contains my EDA and shows how I loaded data from multiple CSV files contained in multiple folders into a pandas dataframe.
+ * A preview of the fields of the CSV files can be seen in the eda.ipynb notebook (Out[8]): https://github.com/chelseanbr/between-the-lines-hotels/blob/master/eda.ipynb

 ## EDA
 * Whole dataset consisted of 1.2 million hotel reviews in English, each with a Tripadvisor “bubble” rating from 1 to 5